surfingNC/BlockRent/README.md

 ## 🌱 Vision

-BlockRent empowers crypto-savvy landlords and tenants to engage in BTC-backed rentals — without middlemen, without escrow, and with transparent application proof.
+BlockRent empowers Bitcoin-savvy landlords and tenants to engage in BTC-backed rentals — without middlemen, without escrow, and with transparent application proof.
+Beyond housing, the same decentralized leasing framework could revolutionize how car dealerships structure vehicle leases — integrating cryptocurrency in place of conventional credit systems.